straker/livingcss/README.md

 ## Custom Tags

 You can create your own tags to modify how the documentation is generated.
-Because most tags are automatically parsed for you, you will not need to create custom tags very often.
+Because most tags are automatically parsed for you, you shouldn't need to create custom tags very often.
 To create a custom tag, use the `options.tags` option.

 A tag is defined as the tag name and a callback function that will be called when the tag is encountered.
-The current tag, the parsed comment, the block object, the list of sections, and the current file are passed as the `this` object to the callback function.
+The current tag, the parsed comment, the block object, the list of sections, the list of pages, and the current file are passed as the `this` object to the callback function.

 The comment is parsed using [comment-parser](https://github.com/yavorskiy/comment-parser), and the current tag and the parsed comment will follow the output returned by it.
 The block object is the current state of the comment, including the comments description, all parsed tags associated with the comment, and any other modifications done by other tags.
-The block object is also the object saved to the `sections` array when a `section` tag is used.
+The block object is also the object saved to the `sections` array when a `section` tag is used, and the `pages` array when a `page` tag is used.

 For example, if you wanted to generate a color palette for your style guide, you could create a custom tag to add the color to a section.